 A curved rasp or angled curette may be helpful to sound the canal initially.

 C. Canal Reaming

-The Starter Reamer is used with the Modular T-Handle or power tool to open the femoral canal and to help ensure the correct reamer alignment within the femoral anatomical axis.
+The Starter Reamer is used with the Modular T-Handle to open the femoral canal and to help ensure the correct reamer alignment within the femoral anatomical axis.